 YOU CAN MAKE A DIFFERENCE

-The Vermont Association for the Blind and Visually Impaired operates under the simple premise that client's needs come first.
-In conjunction with that, all training and support services at VABVI are provided without charge, so that no one is denied access to necessary training, or services, due to financial constraints.
+The Vermont Association for the Blind and Visually Impaired operates under the simple premise that clients’ needs come first.
+That’s why all training and support services are provided without charge so no one is denied access to training or services due to financial constraints.

-If you, or someone you know, would like to receive great rewards beyond financial compensation, please consider volunteering your time to serve blind and visually impaired Vermonters.
-VABVI is always looking for drivers, typists, readers, persons willing to provide companionship, or able to stuff envelopes.
-Perhaps you like to file or provide office support.
-Ways that you can volunteer are:
+If you or someone you know would like to receive rewards beyond financial compensation, please consider volunteering your time to serve blind and visually impaired Vermonters.
+Listed are some of our volunteer opportunities:

-Driver: Transports individuals to and from appointments.
+- Become a Driver: Transport individuals to and from appointments.
 Drivers must have a valid driver’s license, an automobile in good working condition and automobile insurance.
 Drivers will receive reimbursement for the use of the automobile per mile basis.
 Assistance to and from vehicle may be required.

-Helping at Meetings: We also have a number of volunteers who help with PALS groups, or children's programming.
+- Help at Meetings: We also have a number of volunteers who help with PALS groups or children’s programming.

-Office Support: We have volunteers who help us convert printed material into large print, Braille and audiotapes.
-And many come to our offices and help with mailings and other administrative duties.
+- Provide Office Support: We have volunteers who help us convert printed material into large print, Braille, and audiotapes.
+Many come to our offices and help with mailings and other administrative duties.

-Special Events: These volunteers provide help with our special events such as fundraisers and programs for clients.
+- Help with Special Events: Some volunteers provide help with our special events such as fundraisers and programs for clients.
 Duties vary according to the needs of each event and the abilities of each volunteer.